 Peer Review and Feedback

-After you register, you will be asked to sign a participation agreement stating that you agree to complete your assignments and participate in peer review for four people each week.
-We will also ask you to sign a non-disclosure agreement stating that you will not share private information about DNA testers and matches mentioned in your peers’ work.
+After you register, you will be asked to sign a participation and confidentiality agreement stating that you agree to complete your assignments and participate in peer review for four people each week.
+The agreement also states that you will not share private information about DNA testers and matches mentioned in your peers’ work.

-You will receive feedback from three participants and your mentor on each of your assignments.
+You will receive feedback from three participants and your peer group leader on each of your assignments.
 The instructors will provide feedback on the research objective, research plan, and final report.

-We will be using the following tools for creating research reports, charts, and research logs, and so forth during the course and suggest that you become familiar with them.
+We will be using the following tools for creating research reports, charts, and research logs during the course and suggest that you become familiar with them.

-–Airtable: Spreadsheet of DNA matches, correspondence log, timeline, and research log
+–Airtable: Spreadsheet/database of DNA matches, correspondence log, timeline, and research log

 –Ancestry.com Family Trees or a Family Tree Software program of your choice (optional): in Lesson 2, we will be encouraging you to organize your DNA matches by adding them to your family tree once you determine the relationship.
 This works well in Ancestry.com’s online family tree program.
 You can also do this in whatever family tree software program you use (but not FamilySearch Family Tree or other online collaborative trees).
 We will not be sharing family trees for peer review.

-We will also be using the above listed tools’ collaboration/commenting features for peer review.
 Some guidance will be given for getting started with these tools after you register as well as during the course.
 Any time you can spend learning how to use these tools prior to the study group will aid your use of them for assignments.
-Check your welcome email for videos to watch to help you learn more about these tools.
+We’ll email you in the month before the study group begins with info about preparation lessons to watch to help you learn more about these tools.

 Note about Google Drive: We will not be giving support about how to convert Microsoft Word into Google Docs or sharing Microsoft Word documents on Google Drive.
 If you are comfortable doing this on your own, that’s fine.
 However we encourage everyone to create their documents in Google Docs for ease of sharing and peer review.